Barcelona company setup · Spanish SL · Employer of Record Spain · foreign startup Spain

 • For 1-3 early hires validating the Barcelona market, an Employer of Record (EOR) is the fastest route -- operational in 1-2 weeks, no entity required.

 • For a 3+ year commitment with 5+ people, a Spanish SL is almost always more cost-effective.
-Minimum capital EUR 3,000.
+Legal minimum capital is EUR 1 since Law 18/2022 (many still use EUR 3,000 to avoid reserve restrictions).
 Formation timeline 4-8 weeks.
 One-off legal cost EUR 3,000-6,000.

 • NIE numbers for all foreign directors are the most common bottleneck -- start applications on day one and allow 4-8 weeks minimum via Spanish consulate.